awsdocs/aws-cli-user-guide/doc_source/cli-usage-help.md

     aws ec2 describe-instances --filters "Name=instance-type,Values=m1.small"

-    To describe all instances with a Owner tag
+    To describe all instances with an Owner tag

     Command: